Marble portrait bust

 It is perhaps interesting to note that Samuel Dacre Bush, who bought a copy of Torso of a Dancing Girl, owned a Mansion Estate in Marlborough he called “Windacre by the Mountains.”
 He was almost certainly friends of the Kershaws since he is recorded as a patron of the arts and friends with Tarbell, Benson, and Sargent.
 He also owned property in Boston so he was part of the Boston elite art circle.

-Adio DiBiccari, Allen’s student, lived for a while at the Kershaw Estate on Stone Pond.
+Adio DiBiccari, Allen’s best and most successful student, lived for a while at the Kershaw Estate on Stone Pond.
 His story and his involvement there are recorded in Stone Pond and in Adio diBiccari, A Life in Art.